oscar-99/ProjectedNewton/README.md

 - NNMF_text_cosine: NNMF with the cosine loss on the 20newsgroupdataset.
 - NNMF_image_noncvx: NNMF with frobenius loss and nonconvex regularisation on the faces dataset.

 Each run will generate a new timestamped folder in the results folder.
 Within the results folder a .json file will be created for each algorithm.
 The "settings" key includes the parameter settings used to run each method.
-The results included in the paper are available already in the results folder.
 Our runs were performed on a GPU cluster.

 ## Generating plots
 To view the plots for a result run the command "plot_examples.py -f folder".
 Where folder is the name of the folder the results are in. e.g. "./resuls/{folder}/".
 The plots used in the paper are included in the "plots" folder.